needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-versions.md

 * Provides fields to specify the sorting field and order for the list of versions.
 * Provides a UI button to refresh the list of versions.
 * Displays the list of versions with a **Select** button next to each version.
-* When you select a version, the UI displays information on this version and provides buttons to freeze or create a new version based on the frozen state of the selected version.
+* When you select a version, the UI displays information on this version and provides buttons to freeze, delete, or create a new version based on the frozen state of the selected version.

 ## Going further